-In Myanmar, PanAust holds a 90 per cent interest in Wuntho Resources Company Limited (WRCL) and has established a joint venture with Myanmar Energy Resources Group International Company Limited, a Myanmar-based company which holds the remaining 10 per cent of WRCL.
+In Myanmar, PanAust historically held a 90 per cent interest in Wuntho Resources Company Limited (WRCL) and had established a joint venture with Myanmar Energy Resources Group International Company Limited, a Myanmar-based company which holds the remaining 10 per cent of WRCL.

-During 2023 PanAust's Board agreed to exit from Myanmar.
+During 2024 PanAust's Board agreed to exit from Myanmar.
 This decision was made due to the Company seeing no short to medium term change to the ongoing security situation in the country.
-Two of the three tenement groupings were terminated in June 2023, and the Company is in the process of relinquishing the last tenement.
-Once the last tenement is relinquished all PanAust entities in country will be wound up.
+Two of the three tenement groupings had been previously terminated in June 2023, the remaining tenement was relinquished in December 2024 and all PanAust entities in Myanmar were wound up in January 2025.

-Wuntho Resources Company Limited and the Joint Venture did not employ or engage any private or public security providers during 2023.
+Wuntho Resources Company Limited and the Joint Venture did not employ or engage any private or public security providers during 2024.